paules1/log_analysis/README.md

 #### Installation

 If you are using MacOS or Windows, you can use <a href="https://www.vagrantup.com/downloads.html">Vagrant</a>
-and <a href="https://www.virtualbox.org/">Virtual Box</a> to setup a local Linux environment, Follow the instructions according to your operating system and complete Vagrant and Virtual Box installations.
+and <a href="https://www.virtualbox.org/">Virtual Box</a> to setup a local Linux environment.
+Follow the instructions according to your operating system and complete Vagrant and Virtual Box installations.

-Open a terminal or command prompt window in you computer and move to the folder on which you'll be installing the program.
+Open a terminal or command prompt window in you computer and move to the folder on which you'll be setting up the linux virtual box.
 Then execute these 3 commands:
  ```
 $ vagrant init bento/ubuntu-16.04
 $ vagrant up